sweng-epfl/public/documentation/Staff.md

 - Encouraging any unacceptable behavior, including playing "devil's advocate".

 Examples of unacceptable comments include:
-- "Oh, that’s easy, you should just [XYZ].";
+- "Oh, that’s easy, you should just [XYZ].".
   What is easy for you, or seems quick or trivial, is not necessarily so for students learning about concepts for the first time.
 - "You use [Windows/Mac/...]?
-Eww!";
+Eww!".
   Not everyone shares your preferences and your experiences, you can suggest different tools or workflows without being judgemental.
-- "Maybe you should consider dropping this class.";
+- "Maybe you should consider dropping this class.".
-  Assume that all students have the potential to succeed, and if you genuinely believe you cannot help a student, talk to lecturer.
+  Assume that all students have the potential to succeed, and if you genuinely believe you cannot help a student, speak to a lecturer.
-- "Oh yeah, that’s super hard.";
+- "Oh yeah, that’s super hard.".
   Do not scare students, you should instead build their confidence by asking them questions to help them understand.

 Do not contradict lecturers or official course instructions.